I went to Laos Read more [...]

 Around Pele La

 The next day we headed south to Wangdi Phodrang then east towards Tongsa.
 Rinchen thought we should stop a few kms before Nobding and take a walk along the road as he had seen a Serow in this area.
 Sure enough, after 30 minutes we heard, then saw, a Serow that was just 50 metres below the road in an open patch of forest.
-Serows have recently been split so this Himalayan Serow was a lifer.
-I’d seen its close relative (the Chinese Serow) once before in China, but that was while spotlighting, so the view was more of a silhouette with eyeshine.
+I’d seen a Serowonce before in China, but that was while spotlighting, so the view was more of a silhouette with eyeshine.
 This time the view was good, albeit very short.

 At Pele La, further up the mountain – up at 3,600m – we took a stroll along the old highway back down the hill.
 This is a good pika spot and we spotted two in 10 minutes, moving through open areas of the rhododendron forest.
 Both views were frustratingly brief and the animals quickly hid under or inside Rhododendron roots.
 At the time we thought this species was Royle’s Pika (on the basis of size and habitat) but perhaps Large-eared Pika is more likely.
 Hopefully someone will study them one day.